MFA Graduate Instructor Resources

 Reportable Incidents

-• Title IX and Sexual Misconduct - Title IX and Sexual Misconduct policy and reporting obligations.
-Mandatory reporting usually occurs over incidents involving sexual assault, relationship violence, and stalking.
-Learning about potential incidents in an academic context is not usually a mandatory report, but learning about the same incident in a non-academic context almost always is.
+- Title IX and Sexual Misconduct - Title IX and Sexual Misconduct policy and reporting obligations.
+Mandatory reporting usually occurs with incidents involving sexual assault, relationship violence, and stalking.
+When instructors learn about potential incidents in an academic context, they usually do not have a mandatory reporting obligation, but if they learn about the same incident in a non-academic context, they almost always do.
+If a student asks for academic accommodations (a delayed paper deadline, being excused from class) because of a sexual assault, relationship violence, or stalking, you almost always have a reporting obligation.
 When in doubt, talk to the associate director or director of creative writing or your faculty advisor.

-• Confidential Resources - No one in the Creative Writing Program is a confidential resource.
-If your student would like to speak to someone confidentially, they should contact someone on this webpage.
+- Confidential Resources - No one in the Creative Writing Program is an official UVA confidential resource and can promise confidentiality.
+If your student would like to speak to someone confidentially, they should contact someone on the webpage above.

 Next-Level Help